 A leader should be smart enough to lead other people.

 Also, people try to model what their leaders do.

-Just imagine the blunder it would cause in every follower's life if they start copying their leader who just isn't smart enough.
+Imagine the blunder it would cause in every follower’s life if they start copying their leader who isn’t intelligent enough.

 Pretty hopeless, wouldn’t it?

 If you work in an organization and wish to grow it, start organizing yourself first.
 Everything else comes after that.